Estimated reading time: 6 minutes

 The purpose of a minimum wage is to ensure that workers are paid a fair and livable wage, and to help prevent exploitation by employers who might otherwise pay their workers less than what they are worth.

-Minimum Wage in 2023 in the Philippines
+Minimum Wage in the Philippines

 In the long-term, the Philippines Daily Minimum Wages is projected to trend around Php 590.00 per day in 2023, according to the econometric models.
 Minimum Wages in the Philippines refer to daily minimum wages in the non-agriculture sector in the National Capital Region.